msychalice/leetcode/README.md

         PopFromStack()
 ```

+## 215. Kth Largest Element in an Array
+The first attempt is to sort the input array and then find the Kth largest element.
+The time complexity is O(nlogn).

+A better way is to use max heap.
+Build the max heap is O(n), and pop the top element and rebuild the heap is O(logn).
+The overall time complexity is O(n + Klogn)

 ## 278. First Bad Version
 Typical binary search problem.
 If n is bad and n-1 is good, n is the first bad version.